-3. Zones programmed as Home/Away with Delay.
+- Zones programmed as Home/ Away with Delay. - 4.
+Zones programmed as Exit/Entry

-Zones programmed as Exit/Entry Followers
+Followers.

-- 4. Zones programmed for 24 Hour Protection.
-To Activate/Deactivate the chime mode, Press 5. - 4.
+- Zones programmed for 24 Hour Protection.
+To Activate/Deactivate the chime mode, Press \\ - 4.
 When using a piezo on the Bell Output, it constantly buzzes.

-This is due to the fact that there is a constant loop current flowing through the Bell circuit for supervision.
-To eliminate this, cut resistor R26 which is located directly above Terminal 9 just below the heat sink.
+This is due to a constant loop current flowing through the Bell circuit for supervision.
+To eliminate the buzzing, cut resistor R26 which is located directly above Terminal 9 just below the heat sink.